Fermat-ORG/fermat-framework/README.md

 State of the code: Under development for 2 months.
 No realeses yet.
 12 full time developers working on it.

-Future path of development: Active (First Release schedulled for late September 2015).
+Future path of development: Active (First release with very limited features schedulled for late September 2015).